The Commission website is currently undergoing updates to coincide with revisions to the By-law and forms effective July 1, 2025.

 What is an “out clause”?

 Any clause in the Agreement of Purchase and Sale (APS), which allows either the Buyer or Seller (parties) to terminate, is often referred to as an out clause.
 The wording of an out clause may take many forms.
-It could be worded using language, such as “These conditions shall be deemed to be satisfactory to the Buyer unless the Seller/Seller’s agent is notified to the contrary, in writing, on or before the date outlined in the clause.
-If notice to the contrary is received, either party shall be at liberty to terminate this Agreement…” Examples of out clauses in the APS are Deposit (clause 1), Buyer’s Conditions (clause 4) and Lawyer Review (clause 8), etc.
+It could be worded using language, such as “This Agreement is subject to the review by both the Buyer's and the Seller's lawyers, acting reasonably with respect to wording and content within the Agreement.
+This review shall be deemed to have been acceptable to both parties, unless the other party or their Agent is notified to the contrary, in writing, on or before the ___ day of ____, 20___.
+If notice to the contrary is received, either party shall be at liberty to terminate this Agreement…” Examples of out clauses in the APS are Deposit (clause 1), and Lawyer Review (clause 8), etc.

 If a party wants to exercise their ability to terminate an agreement using an out clause, they must provide written notice of dissatisfaction to the other party prior to the date specified in the agreement clause.